Super Collider (album): Commercial performance

 In spite of the lackluster reception by critics, Super Collider debuted at number six on the Billboard 200, selling 29,000 copies in the U.S. in its first week.
 Although it sold fewer copies than its predecessor Thirteen (42,000), it charted higher after the first week, as Thirteen debuted at number eleven.
 This makes the album Megadeth's highest-charting album in the U.S. since Youthanasia, which peaked at number four in 1994.
 The album dropped to number 39 on the Billboard 200 in its second week.
 As of December 2015, the album has sold 86,000 copies in the United States.
-The album had further top ten success in Canada and Finland, where the album hit number four, and Norway, where it hit number seven.
-Additionally, the album charted at number fifteen in Sweden, although elsewhere, the album did not manage to break into the top twenty.
+The album had further top ten success in Canada and Finland, where it hit number four, and Norway, where it hit number seven.
+Additionally, the album charted at number fifteen in Sweden, although elsewhere it did not manage to break into the top twenty.